iteratehq/iterate-ios/README.md

 ## Troubleshooting

 If you have any issues you can head over to our [help center](https://help.iteratehq.com) to search for an answer or chat with our support team.

+## Architecture

+For a description of the delivery model, event flow, callbacks, targeting architecture, and how responses reach connected integrations, see [ARCHITECTURE.md](ARCHITECTURE.md).